3M Combat Arms Earplugs Lawsuit Information and Case Evaluation

-From 2003 to 2015, 3M supplied a maximum of 2.2 million ear plugs to the US military to use in war zones in Iraq and Afghanistan, as an exclusive supplier for the US military for ear plugs.
-This product was only sold to the military.
-The plugs were supposed to provide two levels of ear protection: one side was intended to block all noise and the other was intended to protect the eardrums from gunfire and explosions while still allowing soldiers to communicate freely.
-The failure dual-ended Combat Arms Ear Plugs (version 2) to protect soldiers’ ears has resulted in high incidences of tinnitus (ringing or buzzing of the ears) as well as partial or full hearing loss.
+From 2003 to 2015, 3M supplied a maximum of 2.2 million earplugs to the US military to use in war zones in Iraq and Afghanistan, as an exclusive supplier for the US military for earplugs.
+Aero Technologies and subsequently 3M only sold the earplugs exclusively to the military.
+The earplugs were said to provide two levels of protection.
+One end of the earplugs was supposed to block all noise; the other side was intended to protect the eardrums from gunfire and loud explosions while allowing the user to communicate freely.
+The failure of dual-ended Combat Arms Ear Plugs (version 2) to protect soldiers’ ears has resulted in tinnitus (ringing or buzzing of the ears) as well as partial or full hearing loss.

-In 2016, a Whistleblower lawsuit was filed under the “False Claims Act” by a competing Ear Plug manufacturer, Moldex Metric Inc. The lawsuit alleges that 3M and Aearo Technologies both knew the Ear plugs where defective, and they even setup bogus tests with fraudulent results to comply with U.S. military standards.
-In 2018, 3M settled the Whistleblower claim with the U.S. Department of Justice for $9.1 Million.
+In 2016, a Whistleblower lawsuit was filed under the “False Claims Act” by a competing Ear Plug manufacturer, Moldex Metric Inc. The lawsuit alleged that 3M and Aearo Technologies both knew the earplugs where defective, and they even faked bogus tests to meet the US military's standards.
+In 2018, 3M settled the lawsuit with the US Department of Justice for $9.1 Million.